Walking el Camino de Santiago: Routes, Costs, and Maps

 When walking the Camino de Santiago, there are several options to choose from in order to get to Santiago de Compostela.
 The French way is by far the most popular route, but, having said that, the Portuguese, English, and Finisterre way gained a great number of trekkers as well over the last few years.
 Below we will tell you about the different options, the costs of the trek, the best month to do it, and a lot more!
 Go for a 7-day trek to complete the last 100 km or go the long way and become a true pilgrim during the three-week trek.
 Vamos!

 The Camino de Santiago is an ancient trail that leads to Santiago de Compostela.
-The Camino de Santiago was born in the Middle Ages, when the tomb of the apostle James the Great was discovered.
+Its origins date back to the Middle Ages, when the tomb of the apostle James the Great was discovered.
 The discovery of the remainings brought about a wave of Catholic pilgrimages eager to visit the cathedral of Santiago de Compostela, where its crypt is located.
 Although it did begin as a religious pilgrimage route, it has also played a key role in the development of the European identity, its communication, and the exchange of ideas and projects.

 Book Now